-- Humility is not a form of spiritual pride.
+- Lowliness is not a form of spiritual pride.

-- Humility is neither sentimental nor self-effacing–it is only factual.
+- Lowliness is neither sentimental nor self-effacing–it is only factual.

 Quotations from Various Sources

-“Before destruction the heart of man is haughty, and before honour is humility.” —Proverbs 18:12
+“Before destruction the heart of man is haughty, and before honour is lowliness.” —Proverbs 18:12

 “Conceit is a trait of an immoral person while modesty of a serious one.” —Filo, fragment

 “For what glory is it, if, when ye be buffeted for your faults, ye shall take it patiently? but if, when ye do well, and suffer for it, ye take it patiently, this is acceptable with God.” —I Peter 2:20

 “Humility doesn’t mean to think less of yourself, it means to think of yourself less.” —Anonymous

 “Lowliness is to make a right estimate of oneself.” —Charles H. Spurgeon

 “I believe the first test of a truly great man is humility.” —John Ruskin